-Other than those expenses, this category includes things like book and magazine purchases, a subscription to Netflix, and an online subscription to the Baltimore Sun (our hometown newspaper) for Paul.
+Other than those expenses, this category includes things like book and magazine purchases and a subscription to Netflix.
 I read a lot on my iPad and I’ve found that I can keep my costs down by taking advantage of all the free books available on Amazon.
 It also includes the cost of admission for parks we go to, including Playa Dona Ana for our “beach days,” museums, and cultural events, though most we take advantage of are free.

-- Meals Out – We still eat lunches at “Paul’s Famous $1 Restaurant” and usually have dinner at home, except for special occasions when we eat at nice restaurants, and when we travel.
+- Meals Out – We still eat out occasionally but usually have dinner at home, except for special occasions when we eat at nice restaurants, and when we travel.

-- Other Household Misc – This includes things like getting appliances (stove, refrigerator, microwave, and coffee grinder) repaired, plants, light bulbs, and batteries.
+- Other Household Misc – This includes things like getting appliances repaired, plants, light bulbs, and batteries, and a new blender.

 - Office Supplies/Copies/Postage – This category includes our yearly post office box rental and postage, printer ink and paper, and miscellaneous office supplies.